pinkpong111/Resolution-Based-Information-Theory/README.md

 Higher ρ → more precise classification → more accurate mediation and placement.

 The above instantiation uses contamination classification as a concrete and auditable discrimination task.
 More generally, ρ can be defined for any layer-specific discrimination task with Type I/II errors, provided the task is held fixed across comparisons.
+For cross-layer comparison, the discrimination task should be protocol-stable (same labels, same decision boundary, same evaluation distribution), so that changes in ρ reflect capacity differences rather than task redefinition.

 *Note:* ρ is window-dependent; comparisons across layers or time should use matched evaluation windows or an explicit normalization for input mix and sample size.